-When a student reaches 2 unexcused absences (days or class periods) in a nine weeks period, they must make up the full class time.
+When a student reaches 2 unexcused absences (days or class periods) in a nine weeks period, they must serve a thirty-minute detention.
 It is up to the student to talk to the teacher about a make-up date.
-Saturdays will be an option.
 Student grades will be determined by the quality and all work turned in to the teacher.
 Time not made up can be converted to ZEROS for all missing work.